anshpayal/Animated-Counter/README.md

 # Animated-Counter

 This is an animated counter made using JavaScript.
-It a animation which increment the number from 0 to the target value.
+It increment the number from 0 to the target value(example: 500) and show in from of animation.